jeantichoc/uniLaunch/README.md

 # uniLaunch
-Portable Unified Launcher for your file
+Portable Unified Launcher for your files
 I'm using it for my portable retrogaming setup

 Settings have to be manually entered in the uniLaunch.ini file